-The Law Offices of Jeff Smith refuses to cut corners on a legal transaction this important.
+The Law Offices of Jeff Smith does not cut corners on a legal transaction this important.
 One of the largest financial transactions in the average person's life deserves to be done right, done professionally, and done on time.
 Also, since the real estate meltdown of 2006-2010, many procedures and forms have become more complicated as lenders and other parties seek to protect themselves.

 However, legal fees in residential real estate are only a tiny fraction of the cost, much smaller than the percentages paid to brokers and local governments.
-Lately the average sale or purchase with no more than minor problems is running $500-750; if possible we try to do it for less.
+Lately the average sale or purchase with no more than minor problems is running $600-1,000; if possible we try to do it for less.
 Typically the legal fees on a dual real estate transaction (sale of an old home and purchase of a new home) comes to less than 0.25% of the total combined prices, a small charge compared to those of brokers, state and local governments, and insurers; we can offer a cap of 1/2 of 1% regardless of the hours involved (unless there is litigation).

 Normally we do not send out multiple bills on real estate, and simply state the total fees on the closing figure statement.
 If a sale is involved we receive payment out of the sale proceeds, requiring no out-of-pocket outlay by the seller.
 However, if you prefer we can bill monthly for legal services rendered and out-of-pocket costs advanced.

 What Can The Client Do to Make a Transaction Easier?
 To facilitate a real estate transaction, assemble the following as soon as possible: